 - Turkey baster and ice cube tray – a great way to build motor skills

-- A bridge made of craft sticks – we use this in our class on Bridges and Tunnels
+- A bridge made of craft sticks to run toy cars over and toy boats under – we use this in our class on Bridges and Tunnels

 - Cork sailboats – these appear in our Wind and Flight class, and we build them on Sink and Float week

-- Gutters connecting a table to a tub of water are always a delight
+- Gutters connecting a water table to a tub of water are always a delight

 - We use a balance scale when we study Levers in our Simple Machines unit